Settings

 Danger Zone

-At the bottom of Settings, you'll find destructive actions.
+At the bottom of the General tab, you'll find destructive actions.
 These require confirmation and can't be undone.

 Delete App: Permanently removes your app from Galaxy.
 All containers stop, all data is lost, and your domain becomes available for others to claim.